dannywillems/dannywillems.github.io/_posts/2026-06-06-fuzzing-and-high-assurance-cryptography.md

 trust.
 This post is about the other levers, the testing and verification techniques that sit underneath that goal, with an emphasis on fuzzing.

-This article was written with the help of an AI assistant, working from my notes and the primary sources linked at the end.
-Mentioning it is not a novelty claim;
-it is that "AI helped write it" does not exempt the claims below from scrutiny.
+This article was written entirely by an AI assistant, working from my framing and from the primary sources linked at the end.
+I curated the topic and the sources and reviewed the result, but the prose is fully AI-generated.
+Saying so is not a disclaimer of responsibility: "AI wrote it" does not exempt the claims below from scrutiny.
 If something looks wrong, check the references.

 ## The assurance spectrum